maderaroja/Predicting-Heart-Attacks/README.md

 ## 5. Production

-This model can be placed into production via automation, using sklearn automation for example.
-At present, the model can be run by runningy the DS_EDA.py or DS_EDA.ipynb files included here.
+This model can be placed into production via automation, using auto sklearn for example.
+At present, the model can be executed by running the DS_EDA.py or DS_EDA.ipynb files included here.
+Production is elaborated upon in these two files, as are each section of this README.md file.